elek8871/object-array-drills/README.md

 ## Drills!

 Make your way through `exercises.js`, answering the prompts.
-You can use `console.log()`s to test your answers and you can run the script with the command `node exercises.js`
+You can use `console.log()`s to test your answers and you can run the script with the command `node exercises.js`, if you have already installed `node`.
+Otherwise, just test your code in [Repl.it](https://replit.com/), [Codepen](https://codepen.io/), or a similar sandbox environment!

 *Note that the answers are can be found in a soultion branch to this repo!*